Powerful Visible Patterned Events

 We should understand today what actually happened in Gaza so that we can avoid doing similar damage in other settings that we don’t expect and understand — but end up doing because we have underlying instincts that create the context and the interactions that make those events, emotions, and values between groups happen.
 They make us feel that those behaviors are absolutely the right thing to do because they are so in line with who we are in that setting and moment.

-We have more than 150 active inter group conflicts going on today in the world.
-We need to see why that’s true and learn what we can do to both avoid and mitigate some of the conflicts that exist and occur.
+We actually have more than 150 active inter group conflicts going on today in the world.
+We need to see and know why that’s true and we need to appreciate how extremely difficult it is for people in those intergroup settings to both avoid and mitigate some of the conflicts that exist and occur.

 Gaza gives us an excellent and very real and immediate context to understand that set of issues and behaviors.
 We should all see and understand why those events happened in Gaza.
 We should look carefully at that setting to see why they happened there now at this point in the history of that area.